Kuper-Tech/sbmt-outbox/README.md

 # Sbmt-Outbox

-Microservices often publish messages after a transaction is committed.
-Writing to the database and publishing the message are two separate transactions, so they must be atomic.
-An unsuccessful publication of a message can lead to critical failure of the business process.
+Microservices often publish messages after a transaction has been committed.
+Writing to the database and publishing a message are two separate transactions, so they must be atomic.
+A failed publication of a message could lead to a critical failure of the business process.

-Outbox pattern provides a reliable solution for message publication.
-The idea of this approach is to have an "outgoing messages table" in the service database.
-Before the main transaction finishes, a message row is inserted in this table.
-Thus, two actions are performed as part of a single transaction.
-An asynchronous process pulls new rows from the database table, and if they exist it publishes messages to the broker.
+The Outbox pattern provides a reliable solution for message publishing.
+The idea behind this approach is to have an "outgoing message table" in the service's database.
+Before the main transaction completes, a new message row is added to this table.
+As a result, two actions take place as part of a single transaction.
+An asynchronous process retrieves new rows from the database table and, if they exist, publishes the messages to the broker.

 Read more about the Outbox pattern at https://microservices.io/patterns/data/transactional-outbox.html